 On May 1, 1992, Rule 1106.1 was adopted as a companion rule to Rule 1106.
 Rule 1106.1 is applicable to all coating operations of pleasure craft, as defined in paragraph (b)(10) of the rule, or their parts and components, for the purpose of refinishing, repairing, modification, or manufacturing such craft.
 Staff proposes to rescind Rule 1106.1 and subsume its contents into Proposed Amended Rule 1106.
-Staff believes that Rule 1106 and Rule 1106.1 should be consolidated into one rule to avoid confusion to many end-users of marine products who may not know which rule applies to their application.
+Staff believes that Rule 1106 and Rule 1106.1 should be consolidated into one rule to avoid confusion for end-users of marine products who may not know which rule applies to their application.
 The other air districts in California, except for one, already have one rule for marine and pleasure craft coating operations.
-The VOC limits are not impacted, other than to conform to the national limits already in place.
+The VOC limits for Proposed Amended Rule 1106 are not impacted, other than to conform to the United States Environmental Protection Agency (U.S. EPA) Control Techniques Guidelines for Ship Building and Ship Repair Operations (Surface Coating) and other California air district rules already in place.